composed-swift/Composed/Sources/ComposedUI/CollectionView/Debugging.md

 }
 ```

-Each call to `applyUpdate(_:postUpdateChecks:)` is stored and will be run in the order they are declared, one-by-one, to aid with finding which step causes the crash.
+Each call to `applyUpdate(_:)` is stored and will be run in the order they are declared, one-by-one, to aid with finding which step causes the crash.
 In this example the test would fail on the second call to `tester.applyUpdate` with the error `attempt to delete section 0, but there are only 0 sections before the update (NSInternalInconsistencyException)`.

 The next step would be apply a fix and re-run the tests.
 If the newly added test and all existing tests pass then the fix has been verified and a pull request can be created.